MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/add-kanban-control-sp.md

 ---
-title: "Add Kanban control to Opportunity or Activity entities (Dynamics 365 Sales Professional) | MicrosoftDocs"
+title: "Add Kanban control to Opportunity or Activity entities-Sales Professional | MicrosoftDocs"
 description: "Add the Kanban control to create Kanban views that help you to manage your opportunities or activities effectively." ms.date: 08/11/2020 ms.topic: article